privacybydesign/pbdf-website/pages/irma-uitleg.md

 * Mijn geslacht is ...
 * Mijn banknummer is ...
 * Mijn huisadres is ...
-* Mijn voor/achter-naam is ...
+* Mijn voor/achternaam is ...
-* Mijn burger service nummer (BSN) is ...
+* Mijn burgerservicenummer (BSN) is ...
 * Mijn verzekeringsnummer is ...
 * Mijn email adres is ...
 * Mijn mobiele nummer is ...